 Consequently, you’ll spend a lot maintaining a vinyl pool.
 Ultimately, although vinyl pools are budget-friendly, they incorporate high lifetime costs.
 Even so, these pools are an ideal option if you don’t have a lot of cash at the time of purchase.

 Fiberglass pools are more expensive than vinyl liner pools and cheaper than concrete pools.
 Fiberglass pools cost about $45,000–$85,000.
 Of course, the price range depends on the size and design of the fiberglass pool.
 Typically, the more complicated the pool design, the more expensive the fiberglass pool.
-One of the major advantages of a fiberglass pool is that they have a gel coat on their interior surface that protects them from common pool problems like algae.
+One of the major advantages of a fiberglass pool is that they have a gel coat on its interior surface that protects them from common pool problems like algae.

 Moreover, fiberglass shells do not require any replacement and can last for over a decade.
 Even so, it can be hard to customize a fiberglass pool into your preferred shape and size.
 Remember, fiberglass pools are often transported when already made.
 And transportation trucks do not accommodate certain sizes and shapes of fiberglass pools.